 Lock in some certainty

-Know what your interest rate and repayments will be on your fixed loan for the full 1-5 year term.
+Know what your interest rate and repayments will be on your fixed loan for the full 1-5 year fixed term.

-Save interest with an offset
+Save on interest with an offset

 Use extra funds if you need to